winglang/wing.cloud/docs/stories/wing-cloud-mvp.md

-# Wing Preview 1.0 - Requirements Specification
+# Wing Cloud 1.0 - Requirements Specification

-This document specifies the requirements for version 1.0 of the Wing Preview.
+This document specifies the requirements for version 1.0 of the Wing Cloud.

-Wing Preview is a service for providing applications written using the *Wing Framework* preview environments running on Wing Cloudlet.
+Wing Cloud is a service for providing applications written using the *Wing Framework* preview environments running on Wing Cloudlet.
 The *Wing Framework* is a programming environment for cloud applications.
 The framework is available for Winglang and for TypeScript and consists of an SDK, platform providers, IDE tooling and the local version of the Wing Console.

 Key features that differentiate the Wing Framework:
 * Programmatic infrastructure definitions